LBCrion/sfwbar/doc/sfwbar.rst

   Setup a file monitor.
 Upon any changes to the file, a trigger will be emitted.
-If the timeout is specified, the trigger will be emitted at an interval specified by timeout value (in microseconds) until the first file monitor event is detected (this iis useful for /sys files where monitoring may not be effective.
+If the timeout is specified, the trigger will be emitted at an interval specified by timeout value (in microseconds) until the first file monitor event is detected (this is useful for /sys files where monitoring may not be effective.
 Returns n/a.

 ClientSend(<id:string>, <string>)